 The Method of Importing New Roots From European Languages

-Here we have five forms of the same word.
+Here we have five forms of the same word, all borrowing two morphemes from Greek.
 No doubt similar forms exist in a very large number of other European tongues.
 Speakers of one of these languages who have already learned this term in their own language will immediately recognize it in Esperanto.
 Likewise, if they first learn it in Esperanto, they will then easily recognize it in their native tongue.

 From the point of view of those Esperantists who prefer to form words out of already existing, commonly understood morphemes, “hematologio” was a poor choice.
 They would have preferred a word like:

 “Sangoscienco” means “the science that studies blood”, which is what hematology is.